Luke-Arthur/Advanced-programming-cpp/README.md

 5. **Testing**: For each assignment or project, I'll try to include relevant test cases and testing code to verify the correctness of my solutions.

-6. **Academic Integrity**: I'll make sure to follow the course's academic integrity policy and avoid plagiarism or any unauthorized collaboration in my assignments.
+6. **Academic Integrity**: I'll make sure to follow the course's academic integrity policy and avoid plagiarism or any unauthorised collaboration in my assignments.

 7. **Backup and Security**: I'll regularly back up my repository to prevent data loss.
 I'll keep my repository private or share it only with trusted collaborators to ensure the security of my code.